 Coach – A coach oversees the day to day operations of a specific sports program.
 Their duties can include organizing practice, scheduling, ordering equipment, and coaching games.
 They are also in charge of specific game planning including scouting, game strategy, substitution patterns, player discipline, etc.

-Assistant Coach – An assistant coach helps the head coach in whatever capacity the head coach directs them to.
+Assistant Coach – An assistant coach helps the head coach in whatever capacity the head coach directs them.
 They often suggest game strategy, help organize practice, and assist with scouting as needed.

 School Support Staff